-There is much pressure placed on the conservation of biodiversity within this region, especially given the expanding population of Melbourne.
-The greatest threats include vegetation clearing (leading to the loss of habitat), competition with pest plants and animals, salinity and inappropriate land and waterway management.
+The biodiversity of the region is under constant pressure, especially given the expanding population of Melbourne and completing land uses and priorities.
+The greatest threats include vegetation clearing (leading to the loss of habitat), competition with pest plants and animals, y and inappropriate land and waterway management.

-The Port Phillip and Westernport CMA is working with Federal, State and Local government, key agencies and community groups to ensure the conservation of our natural biodiversity.
-This will be achieved by increasing the coverage and health of the regions native vegetation, controlling marine pests, developing and implementing recovery plans for threatened species and educating the community on the value of biodiversity.
+The PPWCMA works with the Australian Government, Victorian Government, local government, key agencies and community groups to ensure the conservation of the region’s natural biodiversity.
+This includes increasing the coverage and health of the regions native vegetation, controlling pests, developing and implementing recovery plans for threatened species and educating the community on the value of biodiversity.

 Our region is home to a wide variety of native animals.
 From national icons like koalas, kangaroos and platypus, to unique and threatened species like the Helmeted Honeyeater and Leadbeater’s Possum, native animals play a vital role in keeping our ecosystems healthy and diverse.

 Native animals and their habitats are connected in many ways.
 Every animal species supports the abundance or health of others and therefore, any loss of species threatens the health and resilience of ecosystems and their capacity to be productive and beneficial.